Aydan Özoğuz

 In addition to her parliamentary mandate, Özoğuz served as Commissioner for Immigration, Refugees and Integration at the rank of Minister of State in the third government of Chancellor Angela Merkel from 2013 until 2018.
+She served as her party's deputy chairperson of the party from 2011 until 2017.

 Early life and education

 Özoğuz was born on 31 May 1967 in Finkenau, Hamburg to Turkish parents, who came to Germany in 1958.
 She grew up in Hamburg-Lokstedt.
 Her parents later went into their own food business. Özoğuz acquired German citizenship in 1989.
 She has two brothers, Yavuz and Gürhan.

 She finished her high school education at Corvey-Gymnasium in 1986 with Abitur.
 Following her studies in English as a major and Spanish and Human Resources Management as a minor, she completed a master's degree at the University of Hamburg in 1994.
 During her university years, she was member of the Turkish Student Society in Hamburg, and served as its chairperson for two years.